erickcalderon1399/Olist_Ecommerce/README.md

 - The top sellers by order volume are located in São Paulo
-- The scatter plot shows that lower delivery rates unsurprisingly correlate with higher review scores
+- The scatter plot shows that lower late delivery rates unsurprisingly correlate with higher review scores
 - Fortunately, all the sellers with higher late delivery rates also tend to have very lower order volume, so they make up only a small proportion of all orders being made with olist.

 - <img width="1412" height="797" alt="image" src="https://github.com/user-attachments/assets/ba29fb4c-3507-49aa-8412-6b3b1f46d8ed" />